Alicante, Spain

 Coffee Talk with the invited guests

-Conferences and workshops given by invited professionals
+Workshops given by invited professionals

-21.07 Final Gala of students
+24.07 Final Gala of students

-Professional photo report of the course and video recording of Gala-concerts and camp life
+Professional photo and video recording

 Translation of classes to English